This project is not currently actively being developed. Read the blog post.

 If you are integrating IPP into a front-end project, we recommend taking a look at the official webpack loader.
 This allows images to be generated automatically at build time, without the need to commit or pre-run the tool yourself.

-If you would like to integrate IPP programmatically into your own codebase, check out the advanced usage section that goes into more detail into the internals of IPP and how you can integrate the functions yourself.
+If you would like to integrate IPP programmatically into your own codebase (for processing images dynamically server-side, for example) check out the advanced usage section that goes into more detail into the internals of IPP and how you can integrate the functions yourself.